jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 ## 5\.
 You gain a new perspective on your parents

-You can't understand what it's like to be a parent until you are one.
+You can’t understand what it’s like to be a parent until you are one.
 Though I had my trouble with my mother, I understand that she was doing the best she could.

-As children, we think our parents have it easy or have it out for us, or just don't understand us.
-The truth is, we don't have the capacity to understand them.
+As children, we think our parents have it easy or have it out for us, or just don’t understand us.
+The truth is, we don’t have the capacity to understand them.
 No matter what, you have to [deal with your childhood trauma](https://edlatimore.com/trauma-quotes/) if you want to be the best version of yourself for your child.
 This is serious work and both parents are required to improve their lives and set a great example.

-Becoming a parent doesn't mean you have it all figured out.
+Becoming a parent doesn’t mean you have it all figured out.
 Over the years, I’ve developed myself in leadership and being a role model.
 These skills feel like the fundamental principles you need to be a good parent.
 But really all that’s truly needed is the desire and decision to do the best you can for your child, and taking action toward it.

 ## 6\.
 You face your mortality

-Having a child makes you aware of the fact that you're going to die.
+Having a child makes you aware of the fact that you’re going to die.

 I’ve always been a healthy guy.
 Even after my boxing career, I’ve stayed in the gym and eat with my long-term health in mind.
 But now my time in the gym is more intentional.

 Since I’m having a child at an older age, I want to be sure I’m around at least long enough to ensure that he (and whatever siblings he might have) are raised into adulthood.
 I know that I don’t know the day, but I can do a lot to prevent things from taking me out early.
 Even if my son decides to have children at a later age, I want to be around for him to become a father.

 As some of you may know, I lost my father when I was 18.
-He wasn't a consistent part of my life but his death still impacted me.
+He wasn’t a consistent part of my life but his death still impacted me.
 Heart disease is the leading cause of death<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> but 80% of all heart diseases and strokes are preventable.
 The bottom line is that now I’m a bit worried about checking out within the next 20 years.
 I never worried about that before, but now I do.

 ## 7\.
 Your habits get exposed

 Currently, the most ‘difficult’ thing about having a baby is trying to figure out how to get things done.
 At this stage, holding a newborn baby is a two-hand operation.
-And since I'm a writer, it’s far more challenging to work.
+And since I’m a writer, it’s far more challenging to work.

 Babies emphasize your unorganized life.
-There's a bit of chaos that ensues immediately after having a baby.
+There’s a bit of chaos that ensues immediately after having a baby.
 Pregnancy due dates really should be called date suggestions.
 It’s not a hard and fast date like college graduation so you can get caught off guard if you aren’t planning ahead.

 Aside from the logistics of clamping the umbilical cord and keeping it clean, your habits become more difficult to maintain.
 You have to build them back up little by little incorporating your child.
-I'm not neurotic by nature, but If I didn't already have a flow, this would be far more challenging than it is.
+I’m not neurotic by nature, but If I didn’t already have a flow, this would be far more challenging than it is.

 ## Final thoughts about what happens when you have a baby